gmaindol/ConfiguringIPv6/README.md

 # Configuring IPv6
 IPv6 Interface configuration skillet provides quick an easy way to configure an IPv6 address on PANOS data plane interfaces.
-With this skillet customer (enterprise or SP) can configure IPv6 on multiple interfaces automatically and assign them to respective VR (virtual router) and Security Zones.
+With this skillet customer (enterprise or SP) can configure IPv6 on multiple interfaces and assign them to respective VR (virtual router) and Security Zones.

 With this skillet following setting are configured on the interface
 1) Enables IPv6 on the interface